 Our results contribute to a better understanding of the general growth dynamics of Stonecat.
 However, they are also immediately relevant to management of fish populations in these Lake Champlain tributaries for several reasons.
 For example, in 2012, the single area known Stonecat below the Swanton became dewatered and several dead Stonecat were recovered from under rocks (Puchala 2015).
 Very low water levels and high temperatures have occurred in the LaPlatte River after our study was completed.
 Another consideration is that the LaPlatte River was first treated with TFM in 2016, two years after our last sampling, to control larval Sea Lamprey Petromyzon marinus numbers.
 Bioassay results on Stonecat between 122 and 200 mm TL indicated that 10% mortality could occur at a TFM concentration of 1.2 times that needed to kill 99% of the larval Sea Lamprey present (Calloway 2012).
 The predominance of age-0 fish in our Great Chazy River samples, which largely came from mortalities collected following a TFM treatment, suggests that this mortality may primarily affect age-0 fish.
-Tributaries to Lake Champlain are treated with TFM on a rotating basis every four or more years, which could pose a risks for Stonecat populations if most fish matured after age 4.
+Tributaries to Lake Champlain are treated with TFM on a rotating basis every four or more years, which could pose a risk for Stonecat populations if most fish matured after age 4.
+In Pennsylvania, female Stonecat matured at 102-141 mm SL, or approximately 120-166 mm TL (Tzilkowski and Stauffer, Jr. 2004).
+These lengths correspond to age-2 to age-4 Stonecat in the LaPlatte River.
+Thus, it appears that most female Stonecat in the LaPlatte River would mature within the minimum TFM treatment interval.
+While this result is useful to managers planning TFM treatments in Lake Champlain tributaries, future research that directly estimates age at maturity would be informative.

+Stonecat in the Lake Champlain drainage have been subjected to a variety of environmental and human stressors in recent years.
+For example, several Stonecat were found dead after a dewatering event in Swanton (Puchala 2015) and the endangered population of Stonecat in the LaPlatte River were exposed to very low water levels and high temperatures in 201X-201X, the xxx years immediately after our sampling was completed.
+Our results contribute to a better understanding of the growth dynamics of Stonecat, which may aid managers in understanding the effects of these stressors on Stonecat populations.
+As a specific example, the LaPlatte River was first treated with TFM in 2016, two years after our last sampling, to control larval Sea Lamprey Petromyzon marinus abundance.
+Bioassay results on Stonecat between 122 and 200 mm TL indicated that 10% mortality could occur at a TFM concentration of 1.2 times that needed to kill 99% of the larval Sea Lamprey present (Calloway 2012).
+The predominance of age-0 fish in our Great Chazy River samples, which largely came from mortalities collected following a TFM treatment, suggests that this mortality may primarily affect age-0 fish.
+Tributaries to Lake Champlain are treated with TFM on a rotating basis every four or more years, which could pose a risk for Stonecat populations if most fish matured after age 4.
 In Pennsylvania, female Stonecat matured at 102-141 mm SL, or approximately 120-166 mm TL (Tzilkowski and Stauffer, Jr. 2004).
 These lengths correspond to age-2 to age-4 Stonecat in the LaPlatte River.
 Thus, it appears that most female Stonecat in the LaPlatte River would mature within the minimum TFM treatment interval.
 While this result is useful to managers planning TFM treatments in Lake Champlain tributaries, future research that directly estimates age at maturity would be informative.